shalone86/vox-fidelium/_pages/statement-of-faith.md

 ---

 ### If you agree with this Declaration of Faith, [CLICK HERE TO SIGN](https://forms.gle/qdLkui3nBQnTt17B6) and we will send it directly to your local bishop's email!

+> Please click the links below to share this site with your family and friends.